swannodette/baduk/_posts/2016-09-17-basic-technique.markdown

 the fact the basics that I need to focus on.
 So I purchased both volumes and started studying.

-The book opens with with a couple pages of review on each of the following
+The book opens with a couple pages of review on each of the following
 topics:

 * Surrounding and Escaping